Editor-in-Chief

 Wesley Walker

 Wesley is from Raleigh, North Carolina.
-He went to Liberty University for his undergraduate and graduate degrees in Biblical Studies where he was also on the debate team and is working on his STM at Nashotah House Theological Seminary.
-He currently resides in Annapolis, Maryland and is a priest at St. Paul’s Anglican Church (APA).
-He lives with his wife Caroline, their son Jude, and their dog.
-He co-hosts The Sacramentalists Podcast.
+He has an STM from Nashotah House Theological Seminary and went to Liberty University for his M.Div. and B.S. in Biblical Studies.
+He currently resides in Annapolis, Maryland and is the Rector of St. Paul’s Anglican Church (APA).
+He lives with his wife Caroline and their sons, Jude and Rowan.
+He co-hosts The Sacramentalists and the Classical Mind podcasts.

 Christian Background: Wesley was raised in non-denominational and Baptist churches.
 He began feeling called to ministry in some capacity near the end of high school.
 During his time as an undergraduate, he began exploring the Early Church and as a result, he and his wife have been drawn towards the Anglo-Catholic tradition.
 They were confirmed in the Anglican Church in North America in 2014.
 He was ordained to the Diaconate in 2016 and to the priesthood in 2017.
 In 2019, he moved into the Anglican Province of America.